 £20 million fine for British Airways

 British Airways was fined £20 million by the Information Commissioner’s Office (ICO) of the UK for the violation of the data protection regulation enacted in the European Union.
 The data breach in July 2018 was discovered later in September 2018.
-During this period, the threat actors were successfully stealing the personal information of nearly 420,000 customers by diverting the customer traffic to a vulnerable website.
+During this period, the threat actors were successfully stealing the personal information of nearly 420,000 customers by diverting customer traffic to a vulnerable website.

 £18.4 million fine for Marriott International